Making a Segmentation Sing

-We gave Pandora a very smart, very human segmentation that seamlessly blended both qualitative & quantitative methodologies, allowing for an inspiring look at their different music-loving segments … with numbers to back it up.
-We took a truly deep look into the role of music in people’s lives, getting past surface-level behaviors to understand the whys & the hows, leading to widespread adoption and usage within Pandora, and helping them connect with these music lovers in a much more targeted, compelling way.
+We gave Pandora a very smart, very human segmentation that seamlessly blended both qualitative and quantitative insight, allowing for an inspiring look at their different music-loving segments … with numbers to back it up.
+We took a deep look into the role of music in people’s lives, getting past surface-level behaviors to understand the whys and the hows, leading to widespread adoption and usage within Pandora, and helping them connect with music lovers in a much more targeted way.

 Positioning Global and Local POVs